Chau999/chau999.github.io/index.md

 [Prof. Mihai Cucuringu](http://www.stats.ox.ac.uk/~cucuring/)
 and [Prof. Xiaowen Dong](https://web.media.mit.edu/~xdong/).
-During my DPhil, I have interned at [Amazon Transportation Service group](https://www.amazon.jobs/de/business_categories/transport) as an Applied Scientist working on coherent forecasting challenges for EU logistics network.
+During my DPhil, I have interned at [Amazon Transportation Service group](https://www.amazon.jobs/de/business_categories/transport) as an Applied Scientist working on coherent forecasting challenges for the EU logistics network.
 I have also interned at the [Max Planck Institute for Intelligent Systems](https://ei.is.mpg.de/) where I worked on improving econometric models with modern machine learning methods.
 I previously obtained a masters and bachelor degree with first class honours in mathematics and statistics at the University of Oxford.
 During my masters,